Pragadesh001/CHROME-EXTENSIONS/README.md

 # installation

-Download this code and save it a folder ,Go to chrome extension and turn on the develope mode
+Download this code and save it a folder ,Go to chrome extension and turn on the develope mode and select load unpacked and select the your folder at last pin the extension